LAMDA-NJU/Deep-Forest/docs/how_to_get_started.rst

 Train and Evaluate
 ------------------

-Deep forest provides Scikit-Learn like APIs for training and evaluating.
-Given the training data, the training stage is triggered with the following code snippet:
+Deep forest provides Scikit-Learn like APIs on training and evaluating.
+Given the training data ``X_train`` and labels ``y_train``, the training stage is triggered with the following code snippet:

 .. code-block:: python

     model.fit(X_train, y_train)

-Once the model is trained, we can call :meth:`predict` to produce prediction results on the testing data, and evaluate the prediction results:
+Once the model was trained, you can call :meth:`predict` to produce prediction results on the testing data ``X_test``.

 .. code-block:: python